SuadeLabs/fire/documentation/properties/joint_customer_ids.md

-Use with **joint_liability_structure** to capture the outstanding nominal amount for a single instrument where there are two or more debtors.
+Use with **joint_customer_structure** to capture the outstanding nominal amount for a single instrument where there are two or more debtors.

 The **joint_customer_ids** represents the list (an array) of debtors of the single instrument.
 See example below.